yowmamasita/Ferris2/docs/tutorial/2_data_models.rst

 Testing your model
 ------------------

-All of the tests for your application reside inside of `app/tests/backend`.
+All of the tests for your application reside inside of `app/tests` and its subfolders.
 We're going to create a test to ensure that our model's query methods do exactly as we expect.

 Create the following file in `app/tests/backend/test_post.py`::